 Our philosophy is that laboratory testing should be carried out by qualified geotechnical engineers with strong backgrounds in soil and rock mechanics under the close supervision of senior staff.
 We understand that the quality of laboratory testing data can be difficult to assess after a test has been completed and it is therefore critical that testing be performed by educated, experienced professionals using the latest equipment and following industry standards for technical competence.
 All of our equipment and instrumentation are routinely calibrated to ensure the reliability of the data and each testing result is reviewed by senior geotechnical engineers before its release to the client.

-BGC has established itself as a world leader in tailings characterization, including the performance of triaxial testing programs for determination of the critical state line (CSL) and stress-dilatancy parameters for use in static liquefaction assessments.
-BGC is also very experienced in the performance of cyclic tests for determination of earthquake liquefaction triggering behaviour.
+BGC has established itself as a world leader in tailings characterization, including the performance of triaxial testing programs for the determination of the critical state line (CSL) and stress-dilatancy parameters for use in static liquefaction assessments.
+BGC is also very experienced in the performance of cyclic tests for determination of earthquake liquefaction-triggering behaviour.

 We specialize in: